cgarciae/treex/README.md

 module # MyModule(a=array([0.034...]), b=2)
 module.initialized # True
 ```
-The second is to override the `module_init`, which takes a `key` and can initialize any required fields.
+The second is to override the `module_init` method, which takes a `key` and can initialize any required fields.
 This is useful for modules that require complex initialization logic or whose field's initialization depends on each other.
 ```python
 class MyModule(tx.Module):
     a: tx.Parameter